zengogiri/zengogiri.github.io/_tabs/about.md

 ---

 This is a Blog to track my discoveries in digital forensics and malware analysis.
-I am more then happy if it is usefull to anyone else besides myseld.
+I am more then happy if it is useful to anyone else besides myseld.